 - 1 cup dried cranberries

 - A few tablespoons balsamic vinaigrette

-This simple recipe makes three or four side salads, so simply multiple the amounts for more people.
+This simple recipe makes three or four side salads, but you can easily double or triple it to serve more people.

 11. Boost Fiber with Warm, Whole Grain Rolls

 An easy way to add fiber to the meal without sacrificing anything is by serving whole grain dinner rolls instead of white rolls, Minchen says.
-For best results, look for par-baked rolls—rolls that have been mostly cooked and then frozen—in the frozen food section, then finish them off for a few minutes in your oven.
-Your party will be impressed by “freshly baked” bread!
+For best results, look for par-baked rolls — rolls that have been mostly cooked and then frozen — in the frozen food section.
+You’ll just need tothen finish them off for a few minutes in your oven.
+And your party will be impressed by “freshly baked” bread!

 12. Serve Pies with a Single Crust — No Top Layer

 When it comes to holiday pie, pumpkin is a great bet.
 It delivers hefty doses of vitamins A, C, and E, and the pumpkin filling is lower in calories than other classics like pecan or chocolate pie, Newgent says.
 But whichever filling you choose, she recommends using only one crust—so no layer of crust on top to cover your filling.
 It’s an easy way to cut carbs and calories without sacrificing the delicious filling.

 Also, “since guests may not have room for a big dessert after a big meal anyway, slice the pie into smaller wedges — think 12 wedges instead of eight or 10 for a whole pie,” she says.
 If you’re craving more, you can always go for a second small slice, and maybe even try a different flavor.